- You are here:

 Philip is the author of the Bradt guidebook to Mozambique.

 Limpopo National Park is the Mozambican counterpart of South Africa’s Kruger National Park.
-The two parks share a 200km/125mi border, and wildlife is free to move within the Great Limpopo Transfrontier Conservation Area (GLTFCA), which also incorporates Banhine and Zinave National Parks in Mozambique and Gonarezhou National Park in Zimbabwe.
-All of the Big Five are present, but wildlife numbers are very low.
+The two share a 200km/125mi border (unfenced in parts) and form part of the Great Limpopo Transfrontier Conservation Area (GLTFCA), which also incorporates Mozambique’s Banhine and Zinave National Parks and Zimbabwe’s Gonarezhou National Park.
+All the Big Five are present, but numbers are very low.

 Pros & Cons

-- Animals are skittish and the wildlife density is very low
+• Animals are skittish and wildlife densities are very low

 Limpopo NP Safari Reviews